Jqiu149/TimedReminder/README.md

-program that just creates a popup reminder every 20 minutes to remind you to take a break.
+program that creates a popUp every 20 minute intervals